sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 ssh-keygen -q -b 4096 -t rsa -N '' -C 'oracle-toolkit-for-oracle' -f "${HOME}/.ssh/id_rsa_oracle_toolkit" <<<y
 ```

-Then copy the desired public key to your newly created GCE VM instance:
+Then copy the desired public key to your newly created Compute Engine VM.
+Specifics on how to copy may be site specific, may rely on Google Cloud [Identity-Aware Proxy](https://cloud.google.com/security/products/iap)(IAP) or may use a command similar to the following (assuming your ID is already setup with a password):

 ```bash
 ssh-copy-id -i "${HOME}/.ssh/id_rsa_oracle_toolkit" ${INSTANCE_IP_ADDR}